90306561/Portfolio/README.md

 # Portfolio
 My Portfolio

 Hi, my name is Erik Peterson, and this is a portfolio of apps and projects I've made throughout the years.
 My first exposure to code was in 4th grade on Khan Academy, learning a small bit of JavaScript.
 In 9th grade, I decided to take AP Computer Science Principles, in which I learned basic code and made apps with MIT App Inventor.
 In 10th grade, I took AP Computer Science A, in which I learned Java.
 This year, I have been taking an iOS App development class in which I learned Swift.
-So far this year, I have made 1 working app with my team, and a further developing a second app I had started at the beginning of the year.
+So far this year, with the help of my team, I have published EPHS Bubble Words to the app store.
+In addition, I have also developed a second app, Hungry Alien.

 ------------------------------------------------------------------------------------------------------------------------------------------------